 - Nilesh J. Samani, MDa,b,∗ (, )

 - Sekar Kathiresan, MDff,gg,hh,ii,mmmmm,

-- Myocardial Infarction Genetics and CARDIoGRAM Exome Consortia Investigators
+- for the Myocardial Infarction Genetics and CARDIoGRAM Exome Consortia Investigators

 - aDepartment of Cardiovascular Sciences, University of Leicester, Leicester, United Kingdom